ISFJ Personality Type: The Nurturer

 Best Careers/Jobs for ISFJs (Nurturers)

-ISFJs have a number of characteristics that make them well-suited to particular careers.
-Because they are so attuned to the feelings of others, jobs in mental health or the health care industry are a good fit.
-They are also meticulous and orderly, making them suited to jobs that involve planning, structure or attention to detail.
+ISFJs have several characteristics that make them well-suited to particular careers.
+Because they are so attuned to the feelings of others, jobs in mental health or the healthcare industry are a good fit.
+They are also meticulous and orderly, making them suited to jobs that involve planning, structure, or attention to detail.

-The following are just a few of the career options that are a good match for people with an ISFJ personality type.
+The following are just a few career options that are a good match for people with an ISFJ personality type.

 • Social worker